 6. Follow Through Low to High

-Unlike groundstrokes where the follow-through is forward and across your body, the follow-through on the tennis lob is low-to-high.
+Unlike groundstrokes where the follow-through is forward and across your body, the follow-through on the lob is low-to-high.
 The swing is also slightly more contrived than on groundstroke shots.

 At the same time, you want to be careful not to under-hit the ball.
 Doing so will give your opponent an opportunity to get back and possibly counter with an overhead smash shot or a powerful groundstroke winner past you.